barakeel/oeis-synthesis/README.md

 - You can restart the training from the last generation by running the same command `sh rl.sh experimentname`.

+A summary of the number of programs found at different generation is located at `src/exp/expname/log`.
-Resulting programs can be inspected in the directory `src/exp/expname/search/number/full_prog` where `number` is the generation number.
+Resulting programs can be inspected in the directory `src/exp/expname/search/gen/full_prog` where `gen` is a generation number.

 ### Known issues: